olliegardner/seminar-roulette/data/raw/think-alouds/think-aloud-5.md

 Serves food icon is not obvious that it can be clicked.

 Online seminar icon not obvious - maybe just use text instead of an icon.

+If a user hasn't rated any seminars, don't show any recommendations to them.

+Discard not a good word to use, perhaps change this to "unattended".